Beginner’s Guide: Knit a Cozy Wool Sweater in One Weekend

 - “Straight‑forward”

 One of our favorite go‑tos is the “Easy Peasy Pullover” – it’s a straight‑cuff sweater with a simple raglan that you can finish without a fancy stitch counter.
 The pattern is free on our site and includes a gauge swatch chart so you can check your tension before you start.
+If you’d like a bit more texture, our soft cable sweater tutorial walks you through a beginner‑friendly cable pattern.

 How to read the pattern quickly